Just1Developer/Overwatch/README.md

 ---

+# Overwatch is currently undergoing a complete remodel and rewrite.
+The information provided below may be outdated or inaccurate.

+---

 Overwatch is a .NET-based server backend supporting 24/7 uptime with a kubernetes-inspired infrastructure.

 Overwatch also supports updating itself and the production build with no downtime, handling HTTPS and HTTP requests separately, and provides optional hosting of a private root-server instance.